20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 $$l_i^\mu = e^i_\mu d^\mu_i$$

 Note that $i$ ranges over 1-3, instead of 0-3.
-We now have 3 vectors - which we *hope* are spacelike.
-If they are - which they often will be - you can proceed
+We now have 3 vectors - which we hope are spacelike.
+Its not the end of the world if they aren't - as long as the spatial parts of these vectors are linearly independent, we're good to go

 We can now orthonormalise the spatial part of these vectors ($\mu$ = 1-3) to produce a new set of spacelike basis vectors for the frame of reference.
-Because we're in a minkowski metric - we can use gram schmidt with a trivial 3x3 identity matrix as the metric tensor
+Because we're in a minkowski metric - we can use gram schmidt with a trivial 3x3 identity matrix as the metric tensor, and we guarantee that our new vectors are spacelike by discarding the time component

 As you may have spotted, orthornormalising these vectors changes them - orthonormalising can only preserve the direction of a single vector (the one we start from).
 The correct vector to preserve is the 'up' vector that you use for your fixed mouse vertical axis - this means that the camera doesn't roll as you move it around, which is very disorienting, and preserves left-right movement for a mouse

-One key thing to note is that we only orient the *initial* tetrad if we're parallel transporting tetrads[^unless] - this is one of the reasons why the technique works, often the camera ends up parallel transported into poorly behaved areas from well behaved nearly flat ones, so we only need it to work at our starting point
+One key thing to note is that we only orient the *initial* tetrad if we're parallel transporting tetrads[^unless]

 [^unless]: Unless you deliberately want to remove the effect of parallel transport on the camera's pointing direction, in which case you'll need to come up with a different scheme